itscodenation/curriculum-13-14/lessons/02_Directory_Structures/TeachersNotes.md

 #ScriptEd Lesson 2: Working with Files and Directory Structures

-**Goal: Learn about downloading, opening, editing and saving files.**
+**Goal: Learn about downloading, opening, editing, and saving files.**

-**I'm keeping this kinda vague because different school will have different environments**
+**I'm keeping this kinda vague because different schools will have different environments**

 ##Using Folders